 Online Writing Degree Programs

 A successful career in writing may seem like a remote possibility; after all, not everyone can be a New York Times best-selling author.
 However, the good news is that jobs for writers stretch across many categories and disciplines besides novel writing.
-Whether you are striving to write the next great American novel or want to break into the writing industry, a degree in writing will help you get the specialized career training you need.
+Whether you are striving to write the next great American novel or want to break into the writing industry, a degree program in Liberal Arts and Humanities in writing will help you get the specialized career training you need.

 Writing Degrees and Degrees of Writing